 For example, we seek to support work that links refugee and migrant issues with issues of gender, racial, and LGBTQ equality.
 Our funding has supported organizations that help empower low-income workers, increase voting and civic participation of youth, address elder care issues, and combat racial discrimination.

-Migrant and Refugee Communities Forum--The Forum (Photo Credit: Simon Mooney)
+Community leadership training with the Migrant and Refugee Communities Forum (The Forum) (Photo Credit: Simon Mooney)

 We invest in leadership in our fields.